tendry-lab/ci-components/README.md

 ## Introduction

-Various GitHub workflow actions used in different projects.
+Various GitHub actions used in different projects.

 ## License